Pinot Noir is the noblest of all the grapes and it reflects it’s terroir more than any other variety!

 Moorooduc’s Devil Bend Creek Pinot is a delicious, dark fruited pinot noir.
 Purple garnet in colour with a rich perfume of violets and dark ripe cherries.
 A touch of exotic pomegranate molasses and Mediterranean spice adds complexity to the nose, and follows through on the palate.
 Plush and juicy on the palate, with tangy orange notes and firm but silky tannins.

-Martin Siebert’s Pinot Noir is from a vineyard in Coldstream (Yarra Valley Floor).
+Martin Siebert’s First Foot Forward Pinot Noir is from a vineyard in Coldstream (Yarra Valley Floor).
 This sub-region is known for a more savoury style of Pinot but with careful vine canopy management and good timing of the picking at harvest, the red cherry fruit can be brought to the fore.
 A long and gentle post ferment maceration brings the fine tannins to support this fruit..
 What a wine!
 It is highly fragrant with lifted sour red cherry and dried florals with just a hint of wood spice.
 The palate follows suit with mouth filling and juicy cherries, supported by whole bunch spice and bright, mouth-watering acidity to finish.